Alexa Ray Joel: Early life

 Her father wrote his 1993 song "Lullabye (Goodnight, My Angel)" for her.
-It is her self-proclaimed favorite song that he has written.
-His 1989 song, "The Downeaster Alexa", bears the title of a boat he named after her, but is about the struggles of Long Island fishermen.
-She is also referenced in her father's 1989 song "Leningrad" (with lyrics: "...He made my daughter laugh, then we embraced..."), in which "He" refers to a Russian man who became a circus clown after being in the Red Army.
+It is her proclaimed favorite song he has written.
+His 1989 song "The Downeaster Alexa" bears the title of a boat he named after her but is about the struggles of Long Island fishermen.
+She is also referenced in her father's 1989 song "Leningrad" (with the line "...He made my daughter laugh, then we embraced..."), in which "He" refers to a Russian man who became a circus clown after being in the Red Army.

-Alexa Joel is known for her own melodic songwriting, and has noted that her musical upbringing gave her a "unique inside-peek into the songwriting process", and that "It's no wonder I write music in the same way (my father) does: melody first, and lyrics second."
+Like her father, Joel is known for her own melodic songwriting and has noted that her musical upbringing gave her a "unique inside-peek into the songwriting process", and that "It's no wonder I write music in the same way (my father) does: melody first, and lyrics second."
 Joel said that by the age of 15, she was finishing complete songs with piano accompaniment, and writing poetry.